Investigation & Social Issues

 In Brazil, a city like no other is being built.
 Connected, green, sustainable, responsible, and self-sufficient, Cidade Matarazzo could well become the ideal city.

-The project was born out of Alexandre Allard's love affair with a former maternity hospital that had been abandoned since 1933 and is part of São Paulo's historical heritage.
-He imagined a 5-hectare Eldorado that would bring together several spaces: the first 6-star hotel in South America, a tower with ultra-luxury flats, a market, more than thirty restaurants, and a space dedicated to creativity and Brazilian art.
+The project was born out of Alexandre Allard's love affair with a former maternity hospital abandoned since 1933 and is part of São Paulo's historical heritage.
+He imagined a 5-hectare Eldorado that would unite several spaces: the first 6-star hotel in South America, a tower with ultra-luxury flats, a market, more than thirty restaurants, and a space dedicated to creativity and Brazilian art.

-The buildings are taking shape thanks to internationally renowned architects: Jean Nouvel, Rudy Ricciotti, and star designer Philippe Starck.
+The buildings are taking shape thanks to internationally renowned architects Jean Nouvel and Rudy Ricciotti and star designer Philippe Starck.

 RUNET, THE BATTLE FOR THE RUSSIAN WEB [10x6’]